We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 We cannot give you investment advice - only advice about security.

-Every investment carries risk, and some experts claim that cryptocurrency is one of the riskier choices.
-But it also has unique risk characteristics that may aid a diversification strategy, and many experts believe that cryptocurrency is the future of money.
-Before you get into the market, there are steps that you can take to keep your investment safer.
+Every investment carries risk, and some experts believe that cryptocurrency is one of the riskier choices.
+But crypto also has unique risk characteristics that can bolster a diversification strategy, and some experts believe that cryptocurrency represents the future of money.
+Qualified financial services advisors can help you to identify a balanced approach to traditional and digital investments.

 As with everything, stay away from any offer that looks too good to be true.
 We all know there are hackers and scammers on the internet, and of course, they show up in the crypto space.
 It's unfortunate, but not exclusive to crypto.
 There have been many Ponzi schemes in the stock market.
-Some rich, brilliant people fell for Bernie Madoff's scheme.
+After all, some rich, brilliant people fell for Bernie Madoff's scheme.
 So why should crypto be any different?
-Get informed about the threats out there, and protect yourself with that information.

 How Do I Secure Cryptocurrency?